VinzBequilla/ManDiligma_Smart_Irrigation/README.md

-Smart Irrigation System with Machine Learning
-This project demonstrates a smart irrigation system that uses a machine learning model to predict the precise amount of water needed for crops based on environmental sensor readings.
+Smart Irrigation System for Lettuce with Machine Learning This project demonstrates a smart irrigation system that uses a machine learning model to predict the precise amount of water needed for crops based on environmental sensor readings.
 The system leverages historical data to make intelligent, data-driven decisions, optimizing water usage and promoting sustainable agriculture.

 The core of this project is a Python script that trains a Support Vector Regression (SVR) model to predict water requirements.
 This approach moves beyond simple on/off irrigation rules and provides a more accurate, tailored solution for your plants.